 d.
 The mess usually remains closed during the Summer Vacation, Puja Vacation and Christmas Holidays

 e.
-If any question arises regarding interpretation of these rules, it shall be referred to the Vice-Chancellor whose decision shall be final.
+If any question arises regarding interpretation of these rules, it shall be referred to the Students’ Welfare Board, its decision will be final.

 Payment/fees to be made at the time of admission are: